Historypin/hp-ui-visres/htdocs/outcrop/README.md

 y: +height to-height of image in pixels (e.g. -768 to 768 pixels)
 zoom: 0-zoomlimit, where 0 is infinitely zoomed out (corrects to 0.1), 100 is native pixels 1:1, 200 is double-size
 ```
-Zoomlimit is typically 100, though it can be altered in the settings
+Zoomlimit is typically 100, though it can be altered in the options